dotphiles/dotphiles/README.md

 Installation
 ------------

-Sign up for an account on [github][1] and fork the project
+  - Sign up for an account on [github][1] and fork the project

+  - Clone your fork

-    git clone --recursive git@github.com:*username*/dotphiles.git ~/.dotfiles
+    `git clone --recursive git@github.com:*username*/dotphiles.git ~/.dotfiles`

-Edit *dotsyncrc* and select which dotfiles to use
+  - Edit `dotsyncrc` and select which dotfiles to use

-Then symlink then into place with
+  - then symlink then into place with

         ./.dotfiles/dotsync/bin/dotsync -L

 *An existing ~/.dotfiles will be backed up into ~/.backup/dotfiles.old on init*